 Training & Capacity-Building

-of integrated producers are trained for winter and summer management.
+Of farmers trained for winter and summer management

-Our chicken and turkey breeders and farming advisors are trained on winter and summer management, in which animal welfare is strongly addressed.
+Broiler and turkeys farmers and the extension agents of the BRF team are trained for winter and summer management, in which the theme of animal welfare is strongly addressed.

 Received training on the best practices

 Poultry catching teams and drivers undergo training on best practices to ensure the welfare of birds in the process.